bmmpxf/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 To make sure that you don't accidentally move these elements around now that you've aligned them:

-* Right-click on both the map and the label.
+* Right-click on both the map and the label to lock them.

 A small lock icon will appear in the corner to tell you that an element can't be dragged right now.
 You can always right-click on an element again to unlock